mkudija/mkudija.github.io/reading-notes/_md/2021-07-20-Witness to Hope.md

 - "It's a good draft.
 Perhaps it could be translated first from Polish into Polish." –Styczeń's reaction to Wojtyła when asked about his *Person and Act* (174)
 - Cardinal Wojtyła disciplined a young priest, then went to his chapel and asked, "Would you please hear my confession now?"
 (194)
 - Vatican Curia: "We think in centuries here."
 (266)
+- Someone asked about the cost of the swimming pool John Paul II was putting in, and he replied that he needed exercise and it was less expensive than holding another conclave.
+(332)
+- After being shot, he referred to his physicians as "the Sanhedrin" (414)

 ## Chapter 1: A Son of Freedom
 *Early life*